sebasmonia/panda/README.md

 `C-c b q` (`q` =>  queue), then either `b` or `d` to queue a build or a deploy.

-In case you don't use the amazing [which-key package](https://melpa.org/#/which-key), `panda-map` prints a message in the echo area which shows the available bindings.
+In case you don't use the amazing [which-key package](https://melpa.org/#/which-key), `panda-map` prints a message in the echo area that shows the available bindings.

 The build and deploy status modes also have actions associated to them.
 Use `?` to open a help buffer with the list of bindings available.